sustainsw/sustainsw.github.io/pages/people.md

 ## Hongrui Wang
 ![Hongrui Wang](/assets/img/Hongrui_Wang.jpg){:height="360px" width="360px"}

 Hongrui is a data scientist with background of mathematics and statistics.
-He is interested in data management, visulization, analysis and modelling in heathcare and building relavent tools.
-He helps developing tha lab's data pipeline software for anonymising medical image data in DICOM.
+He is interested in data management, visulization, analysis and modelling for healthcare and development of relavent tools.
+He helped developing tha lab's data pipeline software for anonymising DICOM image data.